 In an effort to continuously improve the Colorado State Model Evaluation System, the CDE Educator Effectiveness team gathered feedback on the teacher rubric from both pilot and non-pilot districts during the 2013-14 school year.
 The feedback received on the teacher rubric guided improvements to the new version of the rubric such as clarifying and deleting elements.
 This document provides an overview of the changes made for the 2014-15 teacher rubric.

-The Excel Colorado Model Evaluation System has been designed to be an easy and intuitive system to help Colorado districts implement the model system.
-Currently, CDE is making improvements to these tools for the 2014-15 school year.
-Updated versions will be posted by Aug.
-1, 2014.
+The Excel Colorado State Model Evaluation System has been designed to be an easy and intuitive system to help Colorado districts implement the model system.
+The tool necessitates that the user has access to Microsoft excel 2010 or higher.

 This tool can be used to gather information during observations (formal, informal and walk-throughs) in conjunction with the rubric for evaluating teachers.
 This tool, by itself, is not to be considered an evaluation.